 - In case the replica’s hardware/operating system is not in the same state as the original database, statement execution can lead to undesirable results.

 Row-based replication keeps track of all the new rows of the database and stores them in the form of a record in the log file.
-Procedures that have row-based replication mechanism in place carry out replication by iterating over each log message in the initial order of execution.
-Here, the position Id acts as a bookmark, allowing the database to continue the replication process with ease.
+Procedures that have a row-based replication mechanism in place carry out replication by iterating over each log message in the initial order of execution.
+Here, the position Id acts as a bookmark, allowing the database to easily continue the replication process.

 Advantages of Row-Based Replication